Top 12 Great Pyrenees Questions Revealed Here

 10. On their home turf, the Pyrenees Mountains, Pyrs were often left alone with their shepherds for days in the mountain meadows, guarding their livestock.
 As a result, Pyrs think for themselves, a trait which is often mistaken for stubbornness or lack of intelligence.
 Nevertheless, these big dogs often finish with top marks in obedience classes, knowing the routines inside and out, though they are very selective about when THEY want to do them.

-9. The correct medical answer is 10 –12 years, and occasionally older.
+9. The correct medical answer is 10 –12 years, and even older given the right diet (raw which is species appropriate) and minimal pharmaceutical interventions.
 The Pyr owner’s answer is - Never Long Enough.

 8. Pyrs have been used for many centuries to guard flocks and herds from predators – originally, wolves and bears.
 They are still used to guard flocks today from all wild life, including coyotes, wolves and wild dogs.